 Yes.
 Vault File Manager currently supports Ping Federated, Okta, ADFS, and Azure.
 Other SSO providers have been configured for customers through Veeva Managed Services engagements.

 Can I track which users are using Vault File Manager?

 Yes.
 When a user connects to a Vault in Vault File Manager, the Vault File Manager User object creates or updates their record with the date they last connected and the version of Vault File Manager they used.
-To track which users are using Vault File Manager, navigate to Business Admin > Vault File Manager Users.
+To track which users are using Vault File Manager, navigate to Business Admin > Objects > Vault File Manager Users.
 Admins can also create a custom report type for the Vault File Manager User object.